pytorch/ignite/docs/source/engine.rst

 .. currentmodule:: ignite.base.events

 .. note::
-    The classes below are also exist in :ref:`base-events`, still can be imported from here, there are no difference, but for future support we recommend importing them from :ref:`base-events`.
+    The classes below are defined in :ref:`base-events` and also can be imported from this module for backward compatibility.
+We recommend importing them from :ref:`base-events`.

 .. autosummary::
     :nosignatures: